AlyceBrady/ramp/application/docs/rampDocs/ActivityLists.md

 Finally, activities may also have an optional `inactive` property.
-For most activity types, if the `inactive` property is provided and set to `true`, the corresponding button is disabled and its description "class" (used by style sheets) set to "disabled".
+For most activity types, if the `inactive` property is provided and set to `true`, the corresponding button is disabled and the style class of its description set to "disabled".
 The actual look of the button, title, and description may change, depending on the css styles set up for the application; for example, the button and description may be greyed out.
-The `inactive` property has no effect on separator activity types; for comments, it merely changes the "class" of the comment used by style sheets from "comment" to "disabledComment", again allowing for a different presentation.
+The `inactive` property has no effect on separator activity types; for comments, it merely changes the style class of the comment from "comment" to "disabledComment", again allowing for a different presentation.

 ### EXAMPLES ###

-FULL SPECIFICATION EXAMPLE: Adds activity "cityPopulations" to activity list, providing the activity specification "in place".
+FULL SPECIFICATION EXAMPLE: Adds activity `cityPopulations` to activity list, providing the activity specification "in place".

         activity.cityPopulations.type = "setting"